sretcher/one-sample-proportion/README.md

 ### One Sample Proportion Test

 In a *Pew Internet and American Life Project Survey*, 755 randomly selected adults who use the Internet were asked if they have ever paid to access or download music.
+Of the 755 adults, 506 stated that they have paid for music.
 We will be using a one sample Z-test/Chi-Square Test of Independence to test whether the true porportion of all Internet using adults who have paid to access or download music exceeds .7.

 ### Conditions Required for a Valid Large-Sample Hypothesis for p

 1. A random sample is selected from a binomial population.
 2. The sample size is large (npo >= 15) and (nqo >= 15)

+Our experiment is